pasekji/bi-eha/imgur-bug-bounty.md

 - **Imgurs advanced search functions seems durable to the XSS.**

 ## 6. User security / Authentication bypass
-- In this section we'll slightly focus at the individual user security.
+- In this section, we'll slightly focus on individual user security.
 - We've tried some lighter bruteforcing attack at the login page using once again burpsuite payloads.
-- There could be many possible combination of most used passwords and common usernames.
+- There could be many possible combinations of most used passwords and common usernames.
-- Let's just test the login process security using only few credentials.
+- Let's just test the login process security using only a few credentials.
-- First two usernames are invalid, the third one is valid.
+- The first two usernames are invalid, the third one is valid.
 - Same with the passwords.
 ```html
 Usernames: